outfox/fennecs/fennecs.tech/docs/Queries/Query.Raw.md

 :::

-**fenn**ecs internals guarantee that the memory order and size remains the same for as long as no [structural changes](Structural%20Changes.md) are made to the Entities in the Query.
+**fenn**ecs internals guarantee that the memory order and size remains the same for as long as no ==structural changes== are made to the Entities in the Query.

 ::: info :neofox_sign_yes: We have MEMORY, yes.
 What about ~~second memory~~ THREADS?
  Good news!
 You are free to parallelize all work yourself in your `MemoryAction<>` to your heart's content!
 Go and make network transfers, disk access, or pass calculations to a GPU and write the results back.
 Simply use any suitable threading methods for as long as the Runner is active.

-==structural Changes==

-But should you need to defer [structural changes](../Glossary.md#Structural%20Changes) for longer (i.e. your parallel processes need to go on after the Runner returns), be sure to take out an additional [World Lock](World%20Lock.md) (as the Runners will dispose theirs when done)
+But should you need to defer ==structural changes== for longer (i.e. your parallel processes need to go on after the Runner returns), be sure to take out an additional ==World Lock== (as the Runners will dispose theirs when done)

 ::: tip :neofox_think_anime: PAWS for THOUGHT
 __You are the architect__.
 Perhaps you could structure your implementation ensuring that the Archetypes matched by the Query aren't changed elsewhere while your code performs async work on them?